Venue: Piazza (Outside S H Ho Sports Hall)

 Organizer: South China Research Center, Hong Kong University of Science and Technology

-Pokfulam Village, located in the Southern District of Hong Kong Island, organizes Fire Dragon Dance at the night of Mid-Autumn Festival (15th day of the 8th lunar month) every year.
-The Fire Dragon parades along the lanes and alleys within the village to ward off bad fortune and pray for peace for the villagers.
-This traditional custom has a history of over a hundred years and is an item in Hong Kong's Inventory of Intangible Cultural Heritage.
+Pokfulam Village, located in the Southern District of Hong Kong Island, organizes Fire Dragon Dance during Mid-Autumn Festival every year.
+Carried by dozens of villagers and led by a Dragon Pearl, in the rhythm of drumbeats, the Fire Dragon parades along the lanes and alleys within the village to ward off bad fortune and pray for peace for the villagers.
+At the end of the parade, the villagers carry the Dragon to Waterfall Bay, which is two kilometers away.
+After an hour's walk, the Dragon is released into the sea slowly.
+This signifies the Dragon's return to the sea.
+Nowadays, in order not to pollute the seawater, the Fire Dragon is moved back on land upon completion of the whole ritual.
+This traditional custom has a history of over a hundred years and is an item in Hong Kong’s Inventory of Intangible Cultural Heritage.

 The skeleton of the Fire Dragon is made of bamboo sticks and straw, with a length over 10 meters.
-The Dragon is supported by bamboo poles which become handles for the dancers.
-Villagers stick burning incense sticks in the skeleton of the Dragon prior to the parade.
+The Dragon is supported by bamboo poles which become the handles.
+The crafting of the Fire Dragon begins a month before the Mid-Autumn Festival.
+Prior to the parade, villagers stick burning incense sticks in the skeleton of the Dragon.
 The burning incense sticks thus constitute the body of the Fire Dragon.

-This is one of the Fire Dragons used at the night of Mid-Autumn Festival in Pokfulam Village in 2014.
-It was placed at the village entrance for worship purpose.
-This Dragon was prepared by Master Ng Kong-kin and he has kindly agreed to lend out the Dragon for this exhibition showcasing Hong Kong's Intangible Cultural Heritage and the tradition of Fire Dragon Dance in Pokfulam Village.
+This is one of the Dragon Statues used at Mid-Autumn Festival in Pokfulam Village in 2016.
+Villagers worship the dragon by putting their burning incense sticks onto this dragon statue.
+This Dragon Statue was prepared by Master Ng Kong-kin, who grew up in Pokfulam Village and has a 40-year experience in crafting Fire Dragon.
+Master Ng has kindly agreed to lend out the Dragon for this exhibition showcasing Hong Kong's Intangible Cultural Heritage and the tradition of Fire Dragon Dance in Pokfulam Village.